bigdata2/self-driving-car/CarND-Behavioral-Cloning-P3/README.md

 The goals of this project were:
 - Design and train a neural network model so that it can drive on a track on which it was trained on.
-- Drive using the trained model on a challenge track, the images/frames of which have never been seen the trained model.
+- Drive using the trained model on a challenge track, the images/frames of which have never been seen by the trained model.
 - Keep the car on the road at all times and avoid collisions with objects in the simulation.
 - Finish one lap (drive back to the starting point) of both the tracks by observing the aforementioned constrains.
 - Create a model using RNN (LSTM).